Cost Update

 What Affects the Cost?

-The age of your home matters too.
-If you live in one of the older character homes in the North End, you might open up a wall only to find outdated galvanized piping or wiring that isn't up to current BC Building Code standards.
-Dealing with these surprises can add thousands to your bill instantly.
+Third, the age of your home matters.
+If you live in an older home in the North End, you might run into outdated galvanized piping or electrical that isn't up to the current BC Building Code.
+Opening a wall and finding a mess can add $2,000 to your bill instantly.

 How Kelowna Compares to Other Canadian Cities